AllenBrainAtlas/DevRhesusLMD/README.txt

 This project is licensed under the terms of the Allen Institute license.

 This code reproduces all figures from the manuscript titled "Comprehensive transcriptional map of primate brain development".
 All code was written in the R programming language and is contained within an R Studio project (https://www.rstudio.com/).
+Please download entire project and run scripts from 'src' and 'reports' folders to generate figures.